DavG20/Task_Managment/README.md

 #### Solution:

 Established a set of reusable Tailwind CSS utility classes and custom styles to maintain a consistent design language.
 This approach enhanced code maintainability and made it easier to manage the overall styling of the application.

-Feel free to elaborate further on specific instances or additional challenges you faced in each category.
-This documentation will not only help others understand your thought process but also serve as a valuable resource for developers working with similar technologies.